 Why point of sale marketing works

 The majority of consumers make impulse purchases.
-The reason why point of purchase displays so well is because it’s inferential suggestive selling.
-If a customer is already making a purchase, they’re more likely to feel comfortable buying additional, less expensive products as well.
+The reason why point of purchase displays work so well is because it’s inferential suggestive selling.
+If a customer is already making a purchase, they’re more likely to feel comfortable buying additional, less expensive products.

 That’s why showcasing low price point items near your store’s checkout or point of sale is such an effective way of cross-selling.